deutsia/deutsia-radio/README.md

 ### Installation

 1. Install Orbot from F-Droid or Google Play
-2. In deutsia radio Settings, enable "Orbot Integration"
+2. In deutsia orbot Settings, enable "Tor (via Orbot)" toggle
-3. Tap "Start" to connect to Tor
+3. In Orbot "Start" to connect to Tor
 4. Wait for "Connected" status

 Orbot provides the Tor daemon - deutsia radio connects to it as a client.
 Note: deutsia radio connects to Orbot at the application level.
 This means that unless you've configured Orbot to be a full device VPN, your connection to other apps like Spotify or Chrome will be from your residential ip address.